 Christmas In These 10 Texas Towns Looks Like Something From A Hallmark Movie

 We might be reluctant to admit it, but Hallmark Christmas movies make all of us feel at least a little warm and cozy inside.
-These 10 Texas towns bring those magical scenes to life, with charming holiday celebrations all month long.
+These adorable Hallmark towns in Texas bring those magical scenes to life, with charming holiday celebrations all month long.
 In no particular order, here are some of the Christmas towns in Texas that will surely bring a little cheer to you and yours this holiday season.

-Have you ever visited any of the best Christmas towns in Texas?
+Have you ever visited any of the best little Hallmark towns in Texas?
 Which one is your favorite?
-Let us know in the comments below, and be sure to add any places we left off.
+Let us know in the comments, and be sure to add any places we left out!

 best Christmas towns in Texas

 What are the best drive-thru light shows in Texas?

 Make this year even more magical by driving through some of Texas’ finest holiday light shows.
 Luckily, the Lone Star State has plenty of drive-thru light shows that will keep you and your family entertained until the New Year.
 If you’re in the San Antonio area, check out Lights Alive!
 Drive Thru Christmas Lights, a 100% computer-controlled drive-thru light show experience that’s all musically synchronized.
 For those further north, be sure to visit the Land of Lights in Athens, Texas.
 Featuring over 4 million lights, you’ll see over 60 different musical scenes, 50 motion-controlled light scenes, and 2,000 wood carvings along your mile-long drive.

 Where can I see the best light displays in Texas?